joeblaster101/joeblaster101/README.md

 ## Project

+I have a bunch of projects in vareus states of function publicly.
+Don't expect much from them they are collage projects and i didn't always leave them in a perfect or even working order you have been worned.
+There also mostly gray box I am a programmer after all.

-I don’t have public projects, but privately I’m working on a game with a good friend – with me being the main/sole programmer and them being the designer.
+I’m working on a game with a good friend – with me being the main/sole programmer and them being the designer.

 I’m also working on learning the Vulkan rendering API, to hopefully make an engine out of it.
 I don’t currently have a goal other than to make it render something I’ll figure it out.